 - Add both sugars, cinnamon, salt, and melted butter to a medium size bowl and whisk vigorously to combine.

-- Whisk the flour and cornstarch together and add to the butter and sugar mixture.
-Using your hands or a rubber spatula, rube the flour into the butter until completely moistened.
+- Add the flour to the butter and sugar mixture.
+Using your hands or a rubber spatula, rub the flour into the butter until completely moistened.
 Cover and set aside.

 MAKE THE CAKE:

 - Preheat your oven to 325 degrees F (163 degrees C).
 Prepare a 9 or 10-inch springform pan as follows: Coat the inside with vegetable shortening or butter, fit the bottom of the pan with a round of parchment paper and coat the top of the paper with more vegetable shortening or butter.
 Shake some flour around inside the greased pan until the sides and bottom of the pan are coated.
 Shake out the excess flour and set aside.
 (More about how to prepare cake pans so the cake won't stick.)